MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization.md

 ### Platform-Specific Code

-The code to detect which language to display must be platform-specific because iOS, Android, and the Windows platforms all expose this information in slightly different ways.
+The code to detect which language to display must be platform-specific because iOS, Android, and UWP all expose this information in slightly different ways.
 The code for the `ILocalize` dependency service is provided below for each platform, along with additional platform-specific requirements to ensure localized text is rendered correctly.